 Part of the regular HOA dues, the ones that are not already earmarked for the current year’s operations, then go into reserves.
 Maintaining a healthy reserve budget is important for the community since these funds enable the community to plan long-term.
 With a good amount under the reserve budget, the HOA can pay for things like new roads, an expansion of the community center, or a boiler replacement for the community pool.

 The reserve budget also helps to give the community peace of mind, since having a nice amount of reserve gives the HOA the ability to do high-cost repairs or replacements if the need suddenly arises.

-Homeowners Association Assessment
+Calculating the Homeowners Association Assessment